Physical Therapy (DPT)

 Pass/No Pass Courses

-Some courses are designated as Pass/No Pass.
+Some courses in the DPT curriculum are designated as Pass/No Pass.
 Credits earned by passing these courses are added to the total credits earned (graded and transfer courses as well as credit-by- exam).
 Pass/No Pass credits are also included in credits attempted.
 Credits earned in Pass/No Pass courses do not affect grade point average.
 These courses are particularly important in the DPT program since a No Pass grade in one single Pass/No Pass course means the student is not in good academic standing.

 First Day Drop/Non-Participation